emberjs/website/source/blog/2019-03-02-update-on-module-unification-and-octane.md

 2. Similarly, ecosystem tools don't understand MU.
 We have to build custom integrations to get things like "Go to Definition" to work in IDEs or code splitting to work in webpack, that other libraries get for free.
-3. JavaScript files in Ember use native module syntax anyway, which doesn't go through the MU system, adding to the confusion.
+3. JavaScript files in Ember use module syntax, which doesn't go through the MU system, adding to the confusion.
 Having one system in a component's JavaScript and another in its template is not ideal.
-4. When file names are so meaningful, it can be frustrating to figure out how to tell MU ignore a file that _isn't_ meaningful.
-Tasks that are trivial in other programming environments, such as grouping related components together, can easily turn into a battle where your build starts erroring because you can't figure out the right incantation of the MU rules.
+4. When file names and locations are so meaningful, it can be frustrating if you want to create a file that isn't part of the MU world.
+Tasks that are normally trivial, such as extracting utility functions into a separate file or grouping related files together in a directory, can easily turn into a battle where your build starts erroring because you're not playing by the MU rules.

 ### A Personal Anecdote